FirelyTeam/firely-docs/vonk/features/restful_api.rst

 Vonk enables create-on-update: If you request an update and no resource exists for the given id, the provided resource will be created under the provided id.

-Vonk can reject a resource based on :ref:`prevalidation`.
+Vonk can reject a resource based on :ref:`feature_prevalidation`.

 .. _restful_crud_limitations: